 We are very fortunate to receive support from many like minded trusts, organisations and individuals.

 Our work in Malawi would not be possible if it was not for the large amount of support we receive from the Scottish Government.
 This funding and partnership has enabled us to design and deliver two highly innovative and influential programmes and reach thousands of young Malawians every year.
+The McConnell International Foundation funding has been instrumental in enabling us to pilot test and design Pioneers For Change; a programme which has to date worked with 300 girls, helping them find their way out of sexual abuse and exploitation and back to their families and school.
+The Phillip Henman Trust has also provided vital 5 year project funding for out vocational training in bicycle engineering programme, which is set to launch later in 2018.

 We have also been helped by smaller trusts, who have been able to directly fund young people from their local area to take part in Rites of Passage programme.